 If you’re wondering how you can serve zucchini fritters, I have a few ideas you will definitely love.

-- Serve zucchini fritters as a side dish with a dollop of sour cream or with ranch dressing.
+- Side dish: Serve zucchini fritters as a delightful side dish, pairing them with a dollop of creamy sour cream or a drizzle of tangy avocado ranch dressing.

 How to Store Leftover Zucchini Patties?